This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 >For something more formal I recommend Cafe Sydney.
-Its prime position on the rooftop of Customs House offers the best of both worlds – spectacular elevated views of the harbour, the Opera House and Harbour Bridge.
+Its prime position on the rooftop of Customs House offers the best of both worlds – spectacular elevated views of the harbour, the Opera House, and Harbour Bridge.

-Walk across the Sydney Harbour Bridge
+2.00pm – Walk across the Sydney Harbour Bridge

 Now that you’re rested with a full tummy it’s time to stretch your legs again.

 I suggest a walk across the bridge, but of course, if you want the experience of a lifetime by climbing over the Sydney Harbour Bridge you definitely need to book ahead.

-However, a much cheaper option (free) is to simply walk across on the pedestrian path and take in the same panoramic views on a lower level.
+However, a much cheaper option (free) is to simply walk across the pedestrian path and take in the same panoramic views on a lower level.

-Explore The Rocks District
+4.00pm – Explore The Rocks District

 The Rocks District is a historic area of Sydney near Circular Quay, and my favourite part of the Sydney CBD area.